 Why independent software vendors (ISV)?

-According to an IDC survey conducted worldwide, 55% of companies want to digitally enhance their product and services, and 49% want to future-proof their business.
+According to an IDC survey, 55% of companies want to enhance their product and services digitally, and 49% want to future-proof their business.
 In the face of constant change, companies can leverage ISV partnerships to build a more robust business ecosystem and become digitally resilient.

-In an increasingly digital world, businesses have noticed gaps in their current processes and their negative impact on supply chain relationships and staff engagement.
-In a recent survey, “74% of businesses reported having to shut down during the pandemic due to not having the tech in place to digitize”.
+In an increasingly digital world, businesses have noticed gaps in their current processes and negative impacts on supply chain relationships and staff engagement.
+In a recent survey, “74% of businesses reported shutting down during the pandemic due to not having the tech to digitize”.”.

 When a third party is involved, it can be challenging to navigate changes if parties are nonaligned in their goals and approach.
 Since you are investing a lot of time and money to work with an ISV Partner, it’s essential to set realistic expectations by identifying your needs and communicating them early in your interactions with your potential ISV.

-Moreover, in his “10 Steps to Digital Transformation and ERP Implementation Success” video, ERP systems expert Eric Kimberling from Third Stage Consulting mentions the importance of the people-side of a transformation and how it’s often overlooked but can make or break an ERP implementation.
-One of the crucial challenges then is to develop a clear strategy and plan covering all aspects of your business.
+Moreover, in his “10 Steps to Digital Transformation and ERP Implementation Success” video, ERP systems expert Eric Kimberling from Third Stage Consulting mentions the importance of the people side of a transformation and how it’s often overlooked but can make or break an ERP implementation.
+One of the crucial challenges is developing a clear strategy and plan to cover all aspects of your business.

 1. Leading technology solutions

-Each ISV offers its own set of technologies designed to meet the unique needs of businesses, ranging from cloud vs. on-premises products.
-Many companies are looking for hybrid and/or multi-cloud solutions to “embrace functionality such as data residency standards, enforcement and legislation, low latency, and low cost that improves mobility, and provides enhanced protection, enhanced user interface, and ubiquitous access.”
+Each ISV offers its own set of technologies designed to meet the unique needs of businesses, ranging from cloud vs. on-premise products.
+Many companies are looking for hybrid and/or multi-cloud solutions to “embrace functionality such as data residency standards, enforcement and legislation, low latency, and low cost that improves mobility, and provides enhanced protection, enhanced user interface, and ubiquitous access’’.